Jessevdz/OmniOrder/docs/vision.md

 **"Radical Brand Fidelity on a Shared Infrastructure."**

-OmniOrder creates a digital environment that molds itself to the restaurant's identity, rather than forcing the restaurant to conform to a template.
+Stelly creates a digital environment that molds itself to the restaurant's identity, rather than forcing the restaurant to conform to a template.
 By abstracting "Design" into "Data," we enable frictionless scaling for the platform while delivering bespoke experiences for the tenant.

 ### The "Chameleon Engine" Differentiator

 Most platforms allow users to upload a logo and change a header color.
-OmniOrder changes the *physics* of the interface based on the brand "Vibe":
+Stelly changes the *physics* of the interface based on the brand "Vibe":

 * **For Fine Dining (Mono Luxe):** The interface becomes sharp, minimalistic, and cinematic.
 It emphasizes photography and elegance.
 * **For Fast Casual (Fresh Market):** The interface becomes rounded, organic, and friendly.
 It emphasizes speed and health.